Policies & Procedures

 Kennesaw State University Department of Career Planning and Development will not approve the registration and/or job postings that involve the use, production, testing, selling, or distribution of recreational or medical marijuana/cannabis.
 KSU is committed to providing a safe, healthy learning community for all its constituencies and to recognizing, upholding, and enforcing federal and state law, as well as Board of Regents (BOR) of the University System of Georgia (USG) policies and procedures.
 The use of marijuana is illegal at the federal level, and as a recipient of federal funds, Kennesaw State University complies with federal law.
 Please review the KSU Alcohol and Other Drug Policy (Search in Policy Portal) for additional details.

-Right of RefusalAny company or organization seeking to recruit at KSU must register a Handshake account through the Department of Career Planning and Development (DCPD).
+Right of RefusalAny company or organization seeking to recruit at KSU must register for a Handshake account through the Department of Career Planning and Development (DCPD).
 If a representative of an organization fails to comply with the DCPD policies, University Posting and Announcement Policy, or NACE Principles for Employment Professionals, access to some or all DCPD services may be declined or revoked.
-The Executive Director of the DCPD (or designee) must approve the use of Kennesaw State University facilities and services for the purposes of recruitment.

 Start-up companies must be sufficiently established to where they are able but not limited to:

-- Provide a company name, physical business address (not from home), website and email address with matching domains, and identify an Owner and/or Partner as the key contact
+- Provide a company name, physical non-residential business address, website and email address with matching domains, and identify an Owner and/or Partner as the key contact

-- Verify you are not seeking potential partners or investors to launch or sustain operation through our services
+- Verify they are not seeking potential partners or investors to launch or sustain operation through our services

-- Confirm you have obtained the necessary business licenses and Tax ID’s as well as sufficient funding, including identifying your funding model and investors, if requested
+- Confirm they have obtained the necessary business licenses and Tax ID’s as well as sufficient funding, including identifying your funding model and investors, if requested

 - Offer positions for pay, not just for equity